New England Resident-Owned Communities (NEROC)

 Email: ccervantes@cdi.coop

-Having worked in a variety of fields, Chris has developed a deep appreciation for the power of collaboration.
-From instrument restoration to food trucks to custom carpentry, he has direct experience working alongside others; and refining his approach and understanding of cooperation to achieve greater goals.
+Chris Cervantes is a Cooperative Development Specialist in CDI’s New England Resident-Owned Communities (NEROC) Program.
+Having worked in a variety of fields he has developed a deep appreciation for the power of collaboration.
+From instrument restoration to food trucks to custom carpentry, he has direct experience working alongside others; refining his approach to and understanding of cooperation to achieve greater goals.
 Now he is excited to apply his experience to participate in the development of a cooperative economy.
+Outside of work, Chris enjoys cycling, reading history, crafting and restoring furniture.

 Thomas Choate | Cooperative Development Specialist